Film Review by Kam Williams

 Excellent (4 stars)

-Rated R for sexuality and disturbing violence
+Rated R for graphic violence and pervasive profanity

-Running time: 114 minutes
+Running time: 118 minutes

 Source: Baret News